mercurialworld/mix-it-up/README.md

 # Mix it Up Scripts

+> [!CAUTION]
-ERROR: Python executable path must be set under Settings -> Commands to run Python scripts
+> ERROR: Python executable path must be set under Settings ⇾ Commands to run Python scripts

 My personal scripts for the [Mix it Up](https://mixitupapp.com/) streaming bot software.

-I might have accidentally typed `uv init` to start this project up, but ran `rye sync` instead.
+If you're a Beat Saber player, you might mainly be here for the `requests` folder.
+This queue system uses TheBlackParrot's [DumbRequestManager](https://github.com/TheBlackParrot/DumbRequestManager). ~~haha get it? i'm working with DRM~~

+# Queue Setup

+> [!IMPORTANT]
+> **Please install [Rye](https://rye.astral.sh) before setting this up!**

+TODO: this